 Be careful!
 Check for procedures with your turf installation crew that regulate razor replacement, and full project clean-up.
 Otherwise, used razors and nails may find their way into the turf and become a huge safety hazard.

-Securing the Installation
+Securing the Artificial Grass

 Every installation contains thousands of nails.
 It is very important to get the nail just right - not too deep, but secure.
 Make sure that every person on site follows procedures and checks nails for full contact.
 Otherwise, you may discover nails later on that are protruding from the surface.